 I research people, and their ideologies: the way they interpret and construct the world around them.

-I’m trained in History, Humanities, Social Sciences, Systems, Information Science and Design.
+I’m trained in History, Humanities, Social Sciences, Information Science, Information Technology and Design.
 It’s all founded on Philosophy.

 I spend my working life creating maps and models of invisible, intangible things such as ideas, concepts, organisation structures, systems, information, software and cultures.
 I do this to try and make them more explicit so they can be seen, understood, shared, discussed, contested, agreed, nurtured, exploited and safeguarded.